 Best For: Quick and simple enhancement of old or low quality videos

-- Free or basic versions may limit some advanced features.
+- The free and basic versions limit access to many more advanced features.

 How's It Performance in Practice

-We tested the online version of this old video restoration software.
-Its UI gives the impression of being a powerful hub for AI-related tools.
-We tried both Quality Restoration and AI Repair features.
-The Quality Restoration tool is very basic; it processes the video in just seconds, but the result is pixelated and not impressive.
+Its UI gives the impression of a fairly powerful hub for AI-related tools.
+I tested both the Quality Restoration and AI Repair features.
+The Quality Restoration tool is quite basic.
+It processes videos in just a few seconds, but the output is heavily pixelated and not very useful in practice.

-On the other hand, AI Repair is where the real magic happens.
-During the restoration process, it shows a score for the video, analyzes the issues, and provides an estimated time for completion.
-The final result is very natural-looking, much clearer than the original, and doesn't overdo the enhancement.
-The web UI doesn't allow for side-by-side comparisons, but from the preview screenshot of the processed video, the difference is noticeable.
+AI Repair, on the other hand, is where the real improvement happens.
+During processing, it shows a quality score, analyzes the issues in the video, and provides an estimated time for completion, which makes the workflow feel more guided.
+The final result looks noticeably more natural and much clearer than the original, without overdoing the enhancement.
+One limitation is that the web UI doesn't support side-by-side comparison.
+However, even from the preview frames, the difference is still quite visible.

 How to Get the Best Results When Restoring Old Videos

 Getting professional-looking results with video restoration tools requires some guidance.
-While these programs are powerful, they work best when you review the footage and adjust settings to match your desired look.
+While these AI old restoration programs are powerful, they work best when you review the footage and adjust settings to match your desired look.

 Quality Control